 This essay was originally written in 1985 and because it was written in a lost e-file I had no easy way to post this, my first essay.
-I did retain a hard copy and took the time a few years ago, to renter the work into my current word processing program with the intent to update and elaborate on some of my early ideas.
-Since that project has been stalled long enough, I decided to publish the original with monitor spelling corrections until I finish writing the elaborated product.
-If you see fit to comment and critique this I’ will welcome it.
+I did retain a hard copy and took the time a few years ago, to re-enter the work into my current word processing program with the intent to update and elaborate on some of my early ideas.
+Since that project has been stalled long enough, I decided to publish the original with minor spelling corrections with the intent of refreshing this when and if I finish writing the revised, updated product.
+If you see fit to comment and critique this I’ll welcome it.

 There’s a disease ravaging this society that is bringing an end to our affluence.
 We live in a democracy that governs largely by consensus and the rules are made by people who attain positions of power by being popular with a majority of the electorate.
 The majority of the electorate are economically ignorant and fail to understand what causes prosperity.
 This failure to understand the cause of prosperity, combined with a belief that it is possible to get something for nothing, causes the disease.
 Ironically, it’s because we live in a democracy, the comprehension of the victim is needed to cure the disease.
 This essay attempts to explain the illness and suggest a cure.

 However, to cure the disease requires that we start with an attitude of optimism.
 We need to believe that the problem can be cured and for that, we must hold the view that logic can explain reality, That there was a reason why we achieved the prosperity we often take for granted.
 Our society became prosperous and affluent because the policies we followed were based on reason, on natural law, on reality – the exact opposite of the destructive policies being followed today.